st-tech/zr-obp/examples/examples_with_obd/README.md

     --campaign all

 # relative estimation errors and their 95% confidence intervals of OPE estimators.
-# our evaluation of OPE procedure suggests that DM performs best among the three OPE estimators because DM has low variance property.
+# our evaluation of OPE procedure suggests that DM performs best among the three OPE estimators, because it has low variance property.
-# (Note that this result is with the small sample data and please see our paper for the results with the full size data)
+# (Note that this result is with the small sample data, and please use the full size data for a more reasonable experiment)
 # ==================================================
 # random_state=12345
 # --------------------------------------------------